Bidzina Ivanishvili

-Early life and career
+Early life and education

-Bidzina Ivanishvili was born in the village of Chorvila, Georgia, as the youngest of five children to a poor family.
+Bidzina Ivanishvili was born in Chorvila, a village in the Imereti region of Georgia.
+He was the youngest of five children in a poor family.
 His father, Grigor Ivanishvili, worked in a manganese factory.
 As a child, Bidzina was raised in extreme poverty (for example, not having access to shoes).
 His poor background would later endear him to rural Georgians and help to bring him victory in the 2012 Georgian parliamentary election.

 Bidzina graduated from high school in Sachkhere.
-He also graduated from the Faculty of Engineering and Economics of the Tbilisi State University in 1980, and, in 1982, went to Moscow to pursue a PhD in economics at the Moscow State University of Railway Engineering.
+He also graduated from the Faculty of Engineering and Economics of the Tbilisi State University in 1980, and in 1982, went to Moscow to pursue a PhD in economics at the Moscow State University of Railway Engineering.